 The total amount you’ll pay to borrow $19,500 is a whopping $49,193.05!

 Let’s say you’re approved for a $7,000 Tally line of credit at 19.99% APR — a fairly high number, considering my offer was 7.9%.

 Tally would apply that $7,000 to your Delta SkyMiles and Victoria’s Secret accounts, because they have higher interest rates than 19.99%.
 It would not apply the credit line to your Walmart and Chase Rewards accounts, because they have lower interest rates than 19.99% — that would cost you money!

-BUT, that means you’re still responsible for making the minimum monthly payments on those accounts, which is $121.05 (remember, Tally will make those payments for your convenience, and you’ll pay Tally).
+But that means you’re still responsible for making the minimum monthly payments on those accounts, which is $121.05.

 - Now you owe Tally $1,000 instead, and you have $6,000 remaining on your Tally credit line.